 • Winter (November-April): Daily, 9:00 AM – 4:00 PM

-The castle stays open on Mondays, which is a bonus since many museums close that day, making it easier to fit the Moussa Castle Lebanon story into your itinerary.
+The castle stays open on Mondays, which is a bonus since many museums close that day.
+Choosing the best time to visit Lebanon often depends on the weather, but the castle is accessible year-round.

 moussa castle lebanon story 60 years building a dream 5